mydeepinir/SDK/README.md

 The name of the event you’re tracking.

 #### properties
 A dictionary of properties for the event.
-If the event was 'Added to Cart', it might have properties like price and productType.
+If the event was 'Added to Cart', it might have properties like price and productType. you can read more about properties in the [track properties type](/src/types/track.ts)

 ## Page
 The Page method lets you record page views on your website, along with optional extra information about the page viewed by the user.